 Cloudera Data Warehouse service architecture

-The CDW service is composed of Database Catalogs (storage prepared for use with a Virtual Warehouse) and Virtual Warehouses (compute environments that can access a Database Catalog) and they are decoupled by design.
+The Data Warehouse service is composed of the Data Warehouse Control Plane (CRUD application), Database Catalogs (storage prepared for use with a Virtual Warehouse) and Virtual Warehouses (compute environments that can access a Database Catalog) and they are decoupled by design.
 Multiple Virtual Warehouses of differing sizes and types can be configured to operate on the same Database Catalog, providing workload diversity and isolation on the same data at the same time.
+Cloudera Data Warehouse is also integrated with Cloudera Data Visualization for visualizing data and obtaining insights.

 This service architecture diagram shows the components of the CDW public cloud service, its deployment in the public cloud environment, and how they interact with other services and components of the CDP stack.